It’s been two years since Network Extension, Part 1 - Introduction. You’ve been asking for Part 2. Here it finally is.

 Network Extension Framework #

-You are going to learn how the iOS manages VPN configuration, how to create custom VPN configurations programatically, how to implement both the client and the server sides of the VPN.
+You are going to learn how the iOS manages VPN configuration, how to create custom VPN configurations programmatically, how to implement both the client and the server sides of the VPN.

 The primary topic of this series is going to be Network Extension framework.
 Among many of its features, it has extensive support for virtual private networks (VPN).
 The client side of the custom protocol implementation is implemented as a Packet Tunnel Provider extension.
 The Packet Tunnel Provider extension’s containing app uses